Ford Falcon History (Early Years)

 Post WW2 America enjoyed a booming economy, with cheap gas and bigger and faster cars.
 During this time, car manufacturers like Crosley Motors found that American consumers had little interest in compact cars.
 However, after a mild economic recession in 1958, interest began to grow.

-Ford Motor Company felt there was a large enough market for a small car sized between the Volkswagen Beetle and the standard Ford.
+Ford Motor Company felt there was a large enough market for a small car sized somewhere between the Volkswagen Beetle and a current full-size Ford.
 Research and development began in 1957, with a full-scale clay model finalized the following year.
 Wheelbase was set at 109.5 inches.

 Vehicle weight on the Falcon was minimized in two major areas.
 First, a unit-construction body was used, which eliminated a heavy, conventional full-size frame.
 The second measure was in design of a new engine, the "Thriftpower Six" (also known as the Falcon Six).